Bartek9090/foodWebsite/README.md

 -------------------------

 ## Description
-A responsive Food website for restaurant
+A responsive Food website for restaurant.
+Project made for practice HTML/ CSS and some basic JS.

-The website consists of: <br/>
+The website consists of 4 sections: <br/>

-  Drop down menu
-  4 sections:
-  - 1 Animated img changing at intervals displaying sample of food
+  - 1 Animated img changing at intervals displaying sample of food.
-  - 2 Section displaying popular meals with possibilities to order them
+  - 2 Section displaying popular meals with possibilities to order them.
-  - 3 Gallery with description on hover effect
+  - 3 Gallery with description on hover effect.
-  - 4 Contact section  with footer on the end.
+  - 4 Contact section.

+Features:
+  - drop down menu
+  - fully responsive

 ### Dependencies